NeuroTechX/ntx_slack_archive/studentclubs.md

  >yesss point taken. the curriculum Im currently in is strictly group projects, which has definitely shown me all varieties of successful and disastrous team dynamics. :slightly_smiling_face::upside_down_face:

+3/24/2017 6:21 AM

+ **braden** :

+ >I do hope to connect and collaborate with student groups from other universities though, tons of value through those relationships!!